Information for parents and carers

 Hear from Alison, mum to two sons at University and a member of our Schools and Colleges Team.

 Student Support and Success

 We understand that starting university is a big change for both parents and students and can be an upheaval for both of you.
 At Winchester, we ensure that your son or daughter’s health, happiness and wellbeing are our top priority.

-Winchester is a small university where we get to know our students as individuals providing a friendly and supportive community for them.
+Winchester is a tight-knit university where we get to know our students as individuals providing a friendly and supportive community for them.

-Our Student Services team offer a wide range of support, advice, information and guidance on every aspect of student life, both personal and study-related.
+Our Student Support and Success team offer a wide range of support, advice, information and guidance on every aspect of student life, both personal and study-related.
 This includes: